How to Replace Your Mountain Bike Headset Like a Pro

 Firstly, you need to remove the top cap and loosen the stem bolts.
 Next, remove the stem and handlebars and take them off the fork.
 Once that’s done, remove the fork from the bike frame and loosen the top cup.
 You can do this by using a headset wrench or a large adjustable wrench.
 If your bike has a threaded headset, loosen the locknut before you remove the top cup from the fork.
 Finally, remove the bearings and the bottom cup from the head tube.
 With these steps, you can successfully remove your old mountain bike headset and get ready for installation.

-You may also like: What Are Good Mountain Bike Pedals for All Types of Riding?
+You may also like: What Size Wheel Mountain Bike Do I Need: A Comprehensive Guide for Beginners

 How to Properly Install a New Mountain Bike Headset